Image

 Short-term Survival of Subjects With Acute-on-chronic Liver Failure After Plasma Exchange With Human Serum Albumin 5%

-Short-term survival study on liver failure after plasma exchange treatment.
+Studying liver failure survival after plasma exchange with albumin.

 Recruiting